 Mr Walladge, who previously operated a native plant nursery in the Riverland, called the sale of gazanias at plant stores "insanity".

-"Selling effectively a noxious weed is just bonkers," he said.
+"Selling effectively a Noxious Weed is just bonkers" he said.

-Weeds and invasive species, including gazanias, are estimated to cost Australia's agriculture sector more than $5 billion annually.
+Weeds and Invasive Species, including Gazanias, are estimated to cost Australia's Agriculture Sector more than $5 Billion annually.
 Needless to say we don't need Any More Gazanias.

 As for the Governor General, let her go back to England and have her "Tea Parties" with the Royals.
 She has certainly proven herself to be Useless in Helping us in the worst Plight we've had in Our History (all the Destruction the Wretched Albanese Government has brought on Our Once Wonderful Country)